CyprusCodes/cmnd-docs/docs/tools_config/prerequisites.md

 }
 ```

 - In this example, the `echo_username` function has two `prerequisites`: product_finder and put_username.
-This means that before the echo_username function can be executed or made available in the availableFunction array, both product_finder and put_username must be run.
+This means that before the echo_username function can be executed or made available, both product_finder and put_username must be run.

 - If either of these prerequisite tools has not been executed, the echo_username function will not appear as an option for the user or system to invoke.

-## Considerations:
+Considerations:

 - Execution Order: The `prerequisites` attribute is crucial for maintaining the correct execution order in complex workflows.
 By setting `prerequisites`, developers can ensure that necessary conditions or data are in place before a tool runs.